 Ok, enough about how good the Studio 27 MC’s are at their job.
 Lets give you some tips on what to avoid by jumping to an area I call the “MC’s That…” section.
 (FYI: As noted above, it is MC and it is short for Master of Ceremonies.
 It is NOT “Emcee”).
 I’m no MD (em dee), but come on now, when I see companies that spell out MC with “emcee”, it drives me nuts.
 Eh em’, sorry, it got away from there a little.

 are to be avoided at all cost.
 For varying reasons, not the least of which is lack of professionalism and experience.

 Being an MC is an awesome responsibility and it takes many years of experience to hone the craft.
-A great MC knows when to step up and when to step away, when to speak up and shut up.
+A great MC knows when to step up and when to step back, when to speak up and shut up.
 We learn by the seat of our pants and from previous mistakes and victories alike.
-It’s the hard learned lessons and surprising outcomes that keep us on on our toes and aiming to please every client we stand before.
+It’s the hard learned lessons and surprising outcomes that keep us on our toes and aiming to please every client we stand before.
 At Studio 27 Entertainment, we treasure these experiences and parlay them into experiences you will treasure for a lifetime.